 Unreal Lands: Extraordinary Landscapes in Unusual Fiction

 What does it mean for a literary work to have land as the protagonist?
-Can land be the towering presence through which art flows?
 Land and its accompanying tales have contributed to the social, mental and spiritual construction of space.
 What role did landscapes play in the journey of societies and their understanding?
 Poet and philologist Kanya explores the enchanting intricacies of land in fiction.

 — translated from the Sanskrit by Mani Rao, Kālidāsa for the 21st Century Reader: Selected Poetry and Drama